• Skip to primary navigation

 Fees and schedules available upon request.
 Payment by Paypal or check…

-Publication of THE FOUNDING FORTUNES: HOW THE WEALTHY PAID FOR AND PROFITED FROM AMERICA’S REVOLUTION, from Saint Martin’s Press.
+Published in 2020: THE MEMOIR OF THE MINOTAUR, a novel, from Madville Publishing; and THE FOUNDING FORTUNES: HOW THE WEALTHY PAID FOR AND PROFITED FROM AMERICA’S REVOLUTION, from St. Martin’s Press.

 Podcast about THE FOUNDING FORTUNES with Walter Woodward, State Historian for Connecticut